RyanCavanaugh/dts-writing/by-example.md

+# Definition Files by Example

-# Introduction
+## Introduction

 The purpose of this guide is to teach you how to write a high-quality definition file.
-This guide is structured by showing an example *usage* and explaining how to write the corresponding declaration.
+This guide is structured by showing an example *usage* and *documentation*, and explaining how to write the corresponding declaration.

-## A Word on Approach
+### A Word on Approach

 The best way to write a definition file is by reading the documentation for the underlying library.
 This will allow you to write better names for types and variables, and avoid accidently documenting non-public API surface.

-# Definition Files By Example
+### Learning By Example

-In each example, we'll begin with either example prose from the documentation, or a code sample of a valid call.
+In each example, we'll begin with example prose from the documentation and a code sample of some valid or invalid usage.

 > Prose from the documentation will be formatted like this